Milorad Mirčić: Mayor of Novi Sad

 Mirčić was elected to the Novi Sad assembly in the December 1992 Serbian local elections.
 The overall result of the election in the city was a virtual three-way tie between the Radicals, the Socialist Party of Serbia (SPS), and an alliance of Serbia's democratic opposition parties.
 The Radicals and Socialists formed a coalition government in January 1993, and Mirčić was chosen as assembly president, a position that was at the time equivalent to mayor.
 He was little known in political circles at the time; Miroslav Negrojević, the leader of the Serbian Renewal Movement (SPO) in Novi Sad, remarked that his only qualification was his membership in the Radical Party.

 Mirčić's mayoral term began in the same month that Bill Clinton was inaugurated as president of the United States.
 Mirčić attracted some notoriety in this period by saying he had two advantages over Clinton: he was younger and more attractive, and he had never cheated on his wife.
 While in office, he oversaw a campaign to remove the names of Tito and other communist-era officials from the city's infrastructure and replace them with other names from Serbia's past, including those of Četnik officials such as Petar Bojović.
 He also removed a number of the city's multilingual signs, increased the use of the Cyrillic script, and twinned Novi Sad with Ilioupoli in Greece.

 He was defeated in a non-confidence vote in June 1994, having by this time lost the support of the Socialist Party.
 A writer sympathetic to the Radicals has suggested that Mirčić's continued support for Bosnian Serb forces in the Bosnian War, when the Serbian government was withholding aid and supplies to the Republika Srpska, contributed to his downfall.
-Mirčić's ill-timed diplomatic visit to Ilioupoli at a time of economic hardship in Novi Sad was also described as a factor.
+Mirčić's ill-timed diplomatic visit to Ilioupoli during a period of economic hardship in Novi Sad was also described as a factor.
 The Radicals served in opposition for the remainder of the term.